Sporting heroes | National Library of Australia (NLA)

 Sporting heroes

-Journalist Patrick Smith, who writes for The Australian newspaper, believes that tennis in Australia is dwindling in popularity.
-However, every January thousands of Australians watch the Australian Open on Channel 7.
+Journalist Patrick Smith, writing for The Australian, argues that tennis in Australia is declining in popularity.
+Yet, every January, thousands of Australians watch the Australian Open on Channel 7.
 He writes:

 Patrick Smith